themesberg/flowbite-svelte/src/routes/pages/about.md

 ## Flowbite Svelte

-<A class="text-blue-700" href="/">Flowbite-Svelte</A> is an official Flowbite component library for Svelte.
+[Flowbite-Svelte]("/") is an official Flowbite component library for Svelte.
 All interactivities are handled by Svelte.

 This website uses Flowbite-Svelte components except the <A class="text-blue-700" href="https://github.com/shinokada/svelte-sidebar" target="_blank" rel="noreferrer">sidebar menu</A>.